Robert J. Sawyer: Style and themes

 SETI, the Search for Extraterrestrial Intelligence, plays a role in the plots of Golden Fleece, Factoring Humanity, Mindscan, Rollback, the novelette "Ineluctable," and the short stories "You See But You Do Not Observe" and "Flashes."
 Sawyer gives cosmology a thorough discussion in his far-future Starplex.
 Real-life science institutions are often used as settings by Sawyer, including TRIUMF in End of an Era, CERN in Flashforward, the Royal Ontario Museum in Calculating God, the Sudbury Neutrino Observatory in Hominids and its sequels, the Arecibo Observatory in Rollback, the Canadian Light Source in Quantum Night, and the Los Alamos National Laboratory and the Institute for Advanced Study in The Oppenheimer Alternative.

-Sawyer's prose has been described by Orson Scott Card as near Isaac Asimovian in its clarity.
+Sawyer's prose has been described by Orson Scott Card as similar to that of Isaac Asimov in its clarity.